 What do you know now that you wish you knew before writing Meet Me in My Cape Cod Kitchen?

 My work is valuable, and I can be careful that all the elements I want or don’t want in the book are honored.
-At the end of the day, it’s my work, and once it’s published, it lives in the world as an entity of its own.Tags: Baking Birb by Bird Cape Cod Cookbook Linda Steele Marketing Meet Me in My Cape Cod Kitchen Non-fiction Recipes Schiffer Publishing Self-Publishing Writing Down the Bones
+At the end of the day, it’s my work, and once it’s published, it lives in the world as an entity of its own.Tags: Author Q&A Baking Birb by Bird Cape Cod Cookbook Linda Steele Marketing Meet Me in My Cape Cod Kitchen Non-fiction Recipes Schiffer Publishing Self-Publishing Writing Down the Bones